 Reicast Libretro now has a new feature – Extra Depth Scaling.
 By enabling this, the graphics in Samurai Shodown VI (Naomi arcade game) will render properly.

-Note that even with this enabled, Reicast OIT Libretro will currently have some display bugs that the non-OIT core won’t have.
+Note that even with this enabled, BeetleDC OIT Libretro will currently have some display bugs that the non-OIT core won’t have.
 Hopefully the two can become just as good later on.